Say goodbye to crystal balls, here is Big Data in China

 Big Data is a term for datasets that are so large, complex or diverse that traditional data processing applications are inadequate to collect, manage, and analyze them.
 Although the term is not clearly defined, a widely accepted definition of Big Data is the “3Vs” model of Doug Laney, analyst at Gartner: “Big data is high volume, high velocity, and/or high variety information assets that require new forms of processing to enable enhanced decision making, insight discovery, and process optimization.”
 Big Data is high volume since it does not sample but tracks what happens.
 It is characterized by a high velocity because it is available in real-time, and it is varied as it gathers text, images, audio and video.

 Big Data includes data from traditional and digital sources collected both inside and outside a company, and represents a source of ongoing discovery and analysis.
 The potential is especially large in a country like China, where more than 721 million Internet users, that is, more than the double of netizens in the United States, continuously generate behavioral data.
-To give an idea of the gigantism of Big Data, the state-owned Industrial and Commercial Bank of China (ICBC, in Chinese中国工商银行) alone had amassed 4.9 petabytes (or 4,900 terabytes that equal to 4,900,000 gigabytes) of data in March 2014.
-The Big Data in China is expected to grow by more than 60% in the years coming and reach a total revenue of 46.29 billion yuan in 2019.
+To give an idea of the gigantism of Big Data in China, the state-owned Industrial and Commercial Bank of China (ICBC, in Chinese中国工商银行) alone had amassed 4.9 petabytes (or 4,900 terabytes that equal to 4,900,000 gigabytes) of data in March 2014.
+Big Data in China is expected to grow by more than 60% in the years coming and reach a total revenue of 46.29 billion yuan in 2019.
 Since Chinese are more used to sharing information about their lives with their government than in many Western countries, why not with private companies too?

 Why Big Data in China is useful for your company?